-Yes, I’m aware of hydrogen’s back story.
 It’s been touted as a viable clean energy source since the 1970s.
-Yet, since then, its power still hasn’t been harnessed.
-The past 50 years in the Hydrogen Economy have been characterized by little more than a series of false starts.
+Yet, since then, it hasn’t been used to do much of anything as far as powering our world goes.
+The past 50 years in the Hydrogen Economy has been characterized by little more than a series of false starts.

-But each new technology has its “moment” — when it proves itself and goes on to change the world.
+But there comes a time when each new technology has its “moment” – a time when that previously unproven tech proves itself and goes on to change the world.

 Currently, we’re amid a global energy crisis.
 And it can’t be fixed by fossil fuels, nor solar or wind power.